Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 • Cloudflare API token with Pages edit permissions

-• Basic understanding of YAML syntax
+• Basic YAML knowledge

 Architecture Overview